Traveling to Italy for the first time? Here are 11 places you need to see!

-There is no better way to start of this list than to showcase Rome.
-Whenever we think of Italy Rome is at the top of that list.
+There is no better way to start of this list than to showcase Rome, which is one of the most famous destinations in Italy.
+Whenever we think of Italy, Rome is at the top of that list.
 The food, people, city, atmosphere, history, colosseum and gorgeous architecture are what separates itself from the rest.
-It has everything to offer and then some.
+Be sure to check out the numerous gelato shops in Rome.

 Things to do: Colosseum, The Vatican, Trevi Fountain, Roman Forum, Pantheon

 Length of Stay: 3-5 days is the perfect amount as you do not want to feel rushed and end up only being able to see parts of the city.
 A great day trip from Rome would be to head to Pompeii.
 Here is the best way to spend 24 hours in Rome, if you only have 1 day.

 The other heart of Italy and one of the most beautiful in all of Italy.
 Wether it be the gelato on every corner, gondola rides or scenic streets and alleyways Venice is a paradise.
 It is the perfect place to go with your significant other and walk around the city.
 No matter where you go in the city, you will always have something to look at and have fun.

 Things to do: Gondola ride, Saint Mark’s Basilica, walk across the multiple bridges, eat the yummy gelato

 Length of Stay: Venice is a great city but it is small so I would recommend 2-3 days.
 You can easily cover all of Venice in 2 days if not 1 long day but I learned the hard way that rushing your visit will take the fun out of it, so enjoy your stay!